Pragathi008/EdFun-play/README.md

-# EdFun-play
-"EdFun Play" is a project focused on providing educational and fun games for kids.
-It aims to create an engaging platform where children can learn while playing interactive games.
-Let me know if you need a more detailed description or specific features outlined! 🚀
+EdFun Play is an interactive website that hosts multiple educational and fun games for kids.
+It focuses on making learning enjoyable by integrating engaging gameplay with educational content.
+The platform is designed to enhance children's cognitive skills, creativity, and problem-solving abilities through interactive activities. it targets mostly the toodlers on learning multiple things at one platform